-Design space panels are essential elements of the Altium Designer environment.
+Workspace panels are essential elements of the Altium NEXUS environment.
 Whether specific to a particular document editor, or used on a more global, system-wide level, they present information and controls that aid productivity and allow you to design more efficiently.

 When the software is first started, a number of panels will already be open.
 Some panels, including the Projects panel and Navigator panel, will appear grouped and docked to the left side of the application window.
 Others, including the Components panel, will be in pop-out mode and appear as buttons on the right-hand border of the application window.

 At the bottom-right of the application window the Panels button provides quick access to the available workspace panels, in context with the document editor you are currently using.

 Click on an entry in the menu to open the corresponding panel.
 If a panel is open but not visible, for example it is a non-active panel in a group of docked panels, or it is currently in pop-out mode, clicking its entry in the menu will make it visible, and it will become the active panel.

 Depending on the particular document editor that is currently active, a large number of panels may be accessible, or indeed open, at any given time.
 To facilitate the layout and use of multiple panels in the workspace, various panel display modes and management features are provided.

 Three different display modes are supported for panels: